 If you would still consider going than you need to realize that these “requirements” you have already created are probably limiting some very good schools from your list.
 You can start expanding your list by taking one college you’re interested in and changing or removing a limiting characteristic to find similar schools.

 For example, say you are interested in big universities with finance majors in the northeast.
 Start by changing finance to business or economics in general.
 What schools does that add to your list?
 Or maybe keep the finance part but add the mid-west or change big to medium-sized.

 Ultimately, these new schools may not stay on your list.
 However, it’s more likely that you will discover possibilities that you hadn’t considered and revise the criteria for your list.
 Finance may still be critical but you might decide that there can be mitigating circumstances as far as size goes.

 Here are six things you can do to expand your college search list.

-6. Don’t use college size in making your preliminary list.
+- Don’t use college size in making your preliminary list.
 This is another area where many students have assumptions that they haven’t really tested.
+Also, it’s simply a matter of numbers since there are just a lot more smaller colleges than bigger ones.
 Begin by looking at the percentage of classes by class size or the number or type of classes available for specific majors.

 You can get a list of colleges that accept at least 50 percent of their applicants and have at least a 50 percent graduation rate the 50-50 College Listing.
 Information on geography, size, graduation rates, acceptance rates, test scores, majors, and more are available in the DIY College Rankings College Search Spreadsheet.